National Constitution Center

-The National Constitution Center is a non-profit institution devoted to the Constitution of the United States.
-On Independence Mall in Philadelphia, Pennsylvania, the center is an interactive museum and a national town hall for constitutional dialogue, hosting government leaders, journalists, scholars, and celebrities for public discussions (including presidential debates).
-The center offers civic learning resources onsite and online.
-It does not house the original Constitution, which is stored at the National Archives Building in Washington, D.C.
+The National Constitution Center is a non-profit institution that is devoted to the study of the Constitution of the United States.
+Located at the Independence Mall in Philadelphia, Pennsylvania, the center is an interactive museum which serves as a national town hall, hosting government leaders, journalists, scholars, and celebrities who engage in public discussions, including Constitution-related events and presidential debates.